 Through a range of diverse, exciting and challenging projects, students learn to work independently but are also expected to engage positively with their peers by offering support, guidance and feedback when appropriate.
 During lessons, individuality is celebrated so that students can develop their own identity and self-esteem, as well as their tolerance and understanding of others.

 Drama classes build from the child’s natural inclination towards make-believe play and apply it in a more structured school context.
 Students are encouraged to learn actively and interactively making sense of the world and building their own identity by exploring meaningful hypothetical situations that have parallels with the world they observe.

 Through drama we also promote student’s interactions with others and utilize their desire to move their bodies in a meaningful way, responding to one another and improving their communicational and improvisational skills.
 Improvisation is the spontaneous response to new and unexpected situations.
-It allows children to explore different situations and points of view, as well as express their emotions in a safe and collaborative environment.
-And life is improvisation.
+It allows children to explore different situations and points of view, as well as to express their emotions in a safe and collaborative environment.
+After all, life is improvisation.

 As an Inspired school, PaRK IS has access to the programme Inspired by Berklee.
 This programme aims to set new standards in creative and performing education for teachers and students through engagement with Berklee’s award-winning faculty, student, and alumni base.
 Extending beyond a traditional performing curriculum, the partnership will encompass technology, media production, and creative entrepreneurship education.

 PaRK IS students start learning music in the early years – music teachers work together with the homeroom teachers as we aim for interdisciplinary work to engage children and create a powerful learning experience.